Astrap1/Orpits-0x02/README.md

 ## Backend / Desktop Layer

 1. Tauri V2
-- Packages x2pad as a lightweight desktop application by relying on the operating system's native webview, resulting in a significantly smaller application size and faster startup times.
+- Packages x2pad as a desktop application that relies on the operating system's native webview instead of bundling a separate browser engine.
+This supports the project's goal of keeping the application lightweight.

 2. Rust
 - Handles backend logic such as file I/O, saving custom `.x2` files, exporting documents, and process execution.
-Rust guarantees memory safety without a garbage collector, ensuring the desktop app remains fast and free of memory leaks.
+Rust provides strong memory-safety guarantees without requiring a garbage collector and is well suited to native desktop operations.

 3. Gemini API
 - Powers the `\\<prompt>` AI assistant feature.
-Using an established API allows the engineering focus to remain on complex UX challenges, such as asynchronous streaming and graceful degradation, rather than model hosting.
+Using an established API allows the engineering focus to remain on document-aware requests, asynchronous request handling, insertion controls, and graceful error states rather than model hosting.

 # Design Ideas
 ![main editor](project-docs/01_windows_obsidian_main_editor.png)